girisakar365/8085-mP/Backend/README.md

 # Backend - 8085 Simulator Engine

-This directory contains the Python backend for ASM Studio, including the core 8085 simulator engine and REST API.
+This directory contains the Python backend for 8085 Microprocessor Simulator, including the core 8085 simulator engine and REST API.

 ## Structure